 Case furniture, also known as casegoods, includes many different types of antiques.
 Among these are various types of chests, bureaus, bookcases, and secretaries.
 These pieces were made for storage and sometimes had multiple uses.
 For instance, a butler's chest with a built-in secretary section provides a place to stow clothing and other personal items but also serves as a desk.
 These multi-purpose pieces can come in handy even today when space is at a premium.

-Learn more about a number of different types of case furniture pieces here including the commode, highboy, lowboy, credenza, lingerie chest, secretary, and the breakfront.
+Below are a number of different types of case furniture pieces, including the commode, highboy, lowboy, credenza, lingerie chest, secretary, and the breakfront.

 01 of 07